softbankrobotics-labs/pepper-extras/README.md

 Log.i("Geometry", robotToObject.toString())
 ```

-When you run this example and display `robotToObject`, with Pepper head in neutral position, you obtain:
+When you run this example and display `robotToObject`, with Pepper's head in neutral position, you obtain:

 ```
 I/Geometry: Transform{